In this section

 If you choose to use a non-standard agreement, or are engaged by

-a third party who wishes to use a non-standard agreement, legal
+a third party who wishes to use a non-standard agreement, you will need a legal

 organise this on your behalf by liaising with the legal counsels for MCRI

 and/or RCH.
-However, it is strongly recommended that you use a
+However, we strongly recommend that you use a

 The RCH and MCRI have a legal agreement that makes